khannotations/screwmeyale/README.md

 See `config/environment.rb` for more info.
 Of course, the Sendgrid stuff is only if you want the mailer to work.
 Enjoy!

+To see what this app actually does, see [screwmeyale.com](http://screwmeyale.com)